KevinW831205/giftastic/README.md

 User also has the option to save the gifs to favorites, which is also local stored so is saved on browser refresh.

-The page is also made to be mobile responsive.